 - The Economic Commission for Europe (ECE)

 It is noteworthy that social issues have not received primary attention in regional integration and institution-building processes.
 Only two of the five UN regional commissions have a formal mandate for social affairs.

 A similar new challenge is the protection and sustainable use of the marine and coastal ecosystems of marine currents.
-The Guinea current is of concern to 16 Central and Western African countries whose use of the marine resources is increasingly endangered by oil-spills, more than one every day, ballast water unloaded by European tankers, industrial fishing modes which destroy marine ecosystems etc.
+The Guinea current is of concern to 16 Central and Western African countries whose use of marine resources is increasingly endangered by oil-spills, of which there are more than one every day, ballast water unloaded by European tankers, industrial fishing modes which destroy marine ecosystems, etc.

-No surprise then that the United Nations has granted many regional organisations observer status.
-The president of the General Assembly organized last year a Thematic Debate with the different regional organisations of different substantive responsibilities thus underlining the fundamental importance of regional capacities for “our common future”.
+It is no surprise then that the United Nations has granted many regional organisations observer status.
+The president of the General Assembly organized last year a Thematic Debate with the different regional organisations having different substantive responsibilities, thus underlining the fundamental importance of regional capacities for “our common future”.

 Author: Amb.
 Walther Lichem